-More and more, I notice that every gym and PT clinic I happen to pass through these days has a stack of foam rolls piled in some corner of the facility.
-As ubiquitous as the foam roll has become in the gym, it never fails to amaze me how users of these devices have little to no knowledge in terms of how or when to used them.
+You've probably noticed that every gym or PT clinic you pass through these days has a stack of foam rolls piled in some corner of the facility.
+As ubiquitous as the foam roller has become in the gym, we continually notice that people don't know when to or how to use it correctly to maximize performance and recovery.

-Foam rolling is a targeted form of self-massage that hunts down the tightest parts of your muscle tissue (often the thickest part of the muscles) and melts those tough spots like a hot knife through butter.
-If you want to cure your chronically stiff hamstrings, this is the place to start.
-If you know how to do it, that is.
-Which brings us to:
+Foam rolling is a targeted form of self-massage that hunts down the tightest parts of your muscle tissue (often the thickest part of the muscles that don't respond to normal static stretching) and melts those tough spots like a hot knife through butter.
+If you want to cure your chronically stiff quads, this is the place to start.
+This brings us to:

-Let’s use your quads for an example.
+Let's use your stiff quads for another minute.
 Consisting of 4 muscles running vertically down your thigh, this group of muscles does some major work in terms of hip and knee function.
 Unfortunately, in the sedentary world of today where we spend between 70-85% of our waking hours in a seated position, the quads in particular get brutally short and stiff.

-Here’s how you help the gym newbie (and yourself) get more out of the foam roll.
+Here's how you help the gym newbie (and yourself) get more out of the foam roller.

 These rules apply pretty much all over your body but the angles of your body and the foam roll will change based on where you have the roll.
 Flossing (moving) the nearest joint to the muscle you're rolling out always brings about a tremendous change in your overall mobility in short order.